dylan12manley/Tap-Room-D/README.md

 # Tap Room D

 _This is an app for a tap room, displaying the kegs available there and a brief bio.
 Users can add new kegs to the "New Kegs List."
-Made using React, Javascript and Css._
+Made using React, Javascript, Node HTML and CSS._

 By Dylan Manley